marinkres/pluggy/src/content/post/Topology/index.md

 ---
-title: "NGFW.1 - GNS3 Cybersecurity Lab Setup"
+title: "NGFW.1 - GNS3 Lab Setup (Topology, Routing, NAT)"
 description: "We'll cover the essential steps for configuring routing and other fundamental settings to ensure a smooth and functional virtual lab."
 publishDate: "27 jul 2024"
 updatedDate: 27 jul 2024